-There are several different batch files in the build folder along with a script that's used for picking the DF path.
+There are several different batch files in the win32 and win64 subfolders in the build folder, along with a script that's used for picking the DF path.
+Use the subfolder corresponding to the architecture that you want to build for.